eetrav/customer_churn/README.md

 The main functionality of the churn_notebook has been moved into the CustomerChurn class in churn_library.py.
 This class can be used to train and test a Random Forest and Logistic Regression classifier, or to import pretrained models and assess their performance with new data.
-Running '''python churn_library.py''' creates the ./logs/churn_analysis.log file with added insights.
+Running ```python churn_library.py``` creates the ./logs/churn_analysis.log file with added insights.

 Two example scripts are provided in the examples directory, which also provides